RayJi01/AI_Podcast/README.md

 1. Navigate to the project directory: `cd AI_Podcast`
 2. Install the required dependencies: `pip install -r requirements.txt` or follow the step to install required packages when launching.
 3. To start the Xinference Service：
-   * Start an Instance locally: `xinference`.
+   * Start an <mark>Instance<mark> locally: `xinference`.
      This will start the service at default <mark>http://localhost:9997</mark>.

-   * Start a cluster locally, you need to start a Xinference supervisor on one server and Xinference workers on the other servers.
+   * Start a <mark>Cluster<mark> locally, you need to start a Xinference supervisor on one server and Xinference workers on the other servers.
 Follow the steps below:
      **For Supervisor**: `xinference-supervisor -H "${supervisor_host}"`
      Replace ${supervisor_host} with the actual host of your supervisor server.
      **For Worker**: `xinference-worker -e "http://${supervisor_host}:9997"`